Skip to content

 Minimum price to cover costs per unit.

-Calculate the minimum price per unit required to break even given fixed costs, variable costs, and expected volume.
-Free and runs in your browser.
+Calculate the minimum price per unit required to break even, given fixed costs, variable cost per unit, and expected sales volume.

 What this tool does